You are here: Home / 80-90+% of projects and companies don't need 100% custom-coding!

 80-90+% of projects and companies don't need 100% custom-coding!

-This is a ludicrous regression and in most cases a waste of time and money, and around 80-90%% of the time completely unnecessary and very unwise.
-Even much of the project management, program languages, coding styles, etc. have all sadly regressed to 1970s/80s thinking.
+This is a ludicrous and disappointing regression trend, and in most cases monumental waste of time and money.
+Around 80-90%% of the time spent is completely unnecessary and very unwise from a scaling, maintenance, and security perspective.
+Even much of the project management, program languages, coding styles, etc. have all sadly regressed to the flawed parts of 1970s/80s thinking.
+Also ironically, at the same time, many of these groups/projects/people reject all the good things that worked from the 1970s, 80s, 90s, and early 2000s, convinced they have a shiny new way that will work better (and 99% of the time they are wrong, though those 1% ideas are gold!).

-Unfortunately new developers that started learning to code since around 2010-2014 onward have been regressing to the 1970s but with a disturbingly increasing lack of discipline, training, experience, education, and comprehension.
+Unfortunately most new developers (80/20 or 90/10 again?) that started learning to code around 2010-2014 onward have been in this worsening downward regression spiral to the 1970s (and worse since there was far better education and arguably higher IQs then) but with a disturbing increase in the lack of discipline, training, experience, education, intelligence, methodology, scalability, maintainability, security, and overall comprehension.

 Most egregiously they have reverted back to an increasingly blatant disregard for documentation and design, pushing more "code-first", 90% coding and maybe (if you are lucky) 10% shoe-horned-in documentation after the fact (at best), losing sight of the decades of proven to be effective design and coding principles.
 They have all but scrapped everything learned from millions of developers prior to the past 10-15 years, and are now repeating the mistakes of many decades ago (a la 1970s and 1980s).